-Dr Michael Zammit, Shelston IP Senior Associate, reflects on the different perspectives of IP for researchers, IP coordinators and patent attorneys.
-To read the full article, which appeared in the October 2016 edition of ‘Chemistry in Australia’ please click here.
+Dr Serena White, Shelston IP Patent Attorney and recent expat to Australia, reflects on things we love about working in Australia.
+To read the full article, which appeared in the November 2016 edition of ‘CIPA Journal’ please click here.

 Ownership and licensing arrangements relating to an Australian patent can have significant implications in infringement and revocation proceedings.
 Recent decisions delivered by the Federal Court of Australia have highlighted the need for patentees to consider carefully and formalise their chain of title and exclusive licensing arrangements, or else risk losing their patents and/or the markets

 The Intellectual Property Office of New Zealand (IPONZ) has announced that it will be closed, firstly, on Monday, 14 November – and now, Tuesday, 15 November 2016.
 Any New Zealand deadlines falling on either day extend automatically to the next day that IPONZ is open; best estimates are that this will be Wednesday, 16 November